Hob-77/HobEngine/README.md

 ### 01_comprehensive

 Renders all 10 MeshFactory primitives across two rows with a three-point lighting setup and a skybox.
-Demonstrates the full rendering pipeline including frustum culling, material batching, three-pass transparency, and instanced rendering.

 Row 1: Cube, Sphere, Cylinder, Plane, Quad